ologio/monobiome/README.md

 and eight accent colors (plus one zero chroma default base).
-Each of the monotone base colors (named according to a natural biome whose colors they loosely resemble) are designed to achieve identical contrast with the accents, and thus any one of the options can be selected to change the feeling of the palette without sacrificing readability.
+Each of the monotone base colors (named according to a natural biome whose colors they loosely resemble) are designed to achieve identical contrast with the accents, and thus any one of the options can be selected to change the feeling of downstream themes without sacrificing readability.

 ![Theme preview](images/repo_preview_primary.png)
 _(Preview of light and dark alpine theme variants)_